-The Investment Manager monitors a range of sustainability indicators to measure the environmental and social characteristics of the product, including: (i) the percentage of revenues earned on an estimated basis by investee companies which are from the sustainable infrastructure sector, (ii) the weighted average ESG rating of the portfolio, as determined by the use of ESG ratings of companies, supplied by an external data provider of ESG research and ratings and (iii) the weighted average carbon intensity of the portfolio measured by an external provider of carbon footprint measurement services.
+The Investment Manager monitors a range of indicators to measure the environmental and social objectives of the product including:

+- The percentage of investee companies whose revenues are positively aligned with the achievement of the United Nations Sustainable Development Goals. - The weighted average ESG rating of the product, as determined by the use of ESG ratings of companies, supplied by an external data provider of ESG research and ratings. - The carbon intensity of the product measured by an external provider of carbon footprint measurement services.